 - All offerings, whether it is considered a tithe offering, or a special offering, or any other type of offering to the Lord: should be done by faith, and of the freewill, from the heart.

 - In the giving of offerings, no individuals should be compared to one another, and no congregations should be compared to one another.

 - The members of each local congregation should provide offerings to support the local work.

-- Special offerings typically would be given and used for special needs or projects locally, or in other places including supporting the needs of: missionary work, catastrophes, and persecutions.
+- Special offerings typically would be given and used for special needs or projects locally, or in other places including supporting the needs of: missionary workers breaking into new territory, catastrophes, and persecutions.